First gene therapy for deadly form of muscular dystrophy gets FDA approval for young kids

 The Food and Drug Administration approval provides a new option for some patients with Duchenne muscular dystrophy, a rare muscle-wasting disease that causes weakness, loss of mobility and early death.
 It almost always affects males.

-The FDA granted approval for children ages 4 and 5, based on study results showing the therapy helped produce a protein needed for muscle growth, which is missing in boys with the condition.
+The FDA gave the OK only for children ages 4 and 5, based on study results showing the therapy helped produce a protein needed for muscle growth, which is missing in boys with the condition.
 The gene therapy had been studied in children up to age 7 by drugmaker Sarepta Therapeutics.

 The company’s one-time IV treatment delivers a replacement gene for the one that is mutated in boys with the condition.